swarmstack/swarmstack/README.md

 All of the playbooks below are idempotent, will only take actions on hosts  where necessary, and can be safely re-run as needed, such as when changing cluster parameters or adding storage or additional nodes.

 After execution of the swarmstack.yml playbook, you'll log into most of the tools as 'admin' and the ADMIN_PASSWORD set in [ansible/clusters/swarmstack](https://github.com/swarmstack/swarmstack/blob/master/ansible/clusters/swarmstack).
-You can update the ADMIN_PASSWORD later by executing _docker stack rm swarmstack_ (persistent data volumes will be preserved) and then re-running the swarmstack.yml playbook.
+You can update the ADMIN_PASSWORD later by executing _docker stack rm swarmstack_ (persistent data volumes will be preserved) and then re-deploy the swarmstack [docker-compose.yml](https://github.com/swarmstack/swarmstack/blob/master/docker-compose.yml)

 Instances such as Grafana and Portainer will save credential configuration in their respective persistent data volumes.
-These volumes can be manually removed and would be automatically re-initialized if you ever encounter issues with a particular tool container.
+These volumes can be manually removed if required and would be automatically re-initialized the next time the swarmstack compose file is deployed.
 You would lose any historical information such as metrics if you choose to initialize an application by executing _docker volume rm swarmstack_volumename_ before re-running the swarmstack.yml playbook.

 ---